raganwald/braythwayt.com/_posts/posterous-reposts/2013-03-08-raganwald-is-civil-so-we-are-civil.md

 ---
-title: Raganwald is Civil so We are Civil
+title: Raganwald is civil so we are civil
 layout: default
 categories: posterous
 ---